kurtespinosa/kurtespinosa.github.io/_pages/about.md

     <img src="{{ site.baseurl }}/assets/img/profile.jpg">
 </figure>
 {:/}
+ Everytime we describe a concept or communicate our ideas we use terms (i.e. words or phrases).
+Can we develop algorithms to automatically discover and learn representations of terms across domains (i.e scientific literature, social media, newswires, etc)?
+How do we represent larger structures of meaning (i.e. sentences as composition of terms)?

- All the time we use terms (i.e. words or phrases) to illustrate concepts and communicate our ideas.
-How can we teach the computers to learn the meaning of these terms?
-Are there algorithms to learn the different terms of the same concept across domains?
-These are some of the questions I would like to answer in my research.
-Understanding this will have an impact in natural language understanding, summarisation, question-answering, etc.
+ These are the main questions I would like to answer in my research.
+This will have an impact in many natural language processing tasks such as summarisation, question-answering, recognizing entailment, etc.

 Here is my [CV]().